catafest/catafest_jupyter-book/_build/02/1/observation-and-visualization-john-snow-and-the-broad-street-pump.md

   title: 'Causality and Experiments'
 next_page:
   url: /02/2/snow-s-grand-experiment
-  title: 'Snowís ìGrand Experimentî'
+  title: 'Snow‚Äôs ‚ÄúGrand Experiment‚Äù'
 comment: "***PROGRAMMATICALLY GENERATED, DO NOT EDIT.
 SEE ORIGINAL FILES IN /content***"
 ---
 Observation and Visualization: John Snow and the Broad Street Pump
 ------------------------------------------------------------------

 One of the earliest examples of astute observation eventually leading to the establishment of causality dates back more than 150 years.
-To get your mind into the right timeframe, try to imagine London in the 1850‚Äôs.
-It was the world‚Äôs wealthiest city but many of its people were desperately poor.
-Charles Dickens, then at the height of his fame, was writing about their plight.
-Disease was rife in the poorer parts of the city, and cholera was among the most feared.
-It was